maskboyAvi/TweetUpLift/README.md

 - Google Chrome browser installed on your computer.
 - A Twitter Developer Account to access the Twitter API.
 You can create an account and set up an application at the [Twitter Developer Portal](https://developer.twitter.com/).

+## Utilities

+The Twitter Sentiment Analyzer Chrome Extension utilizes several utility libraries and tools for data analysis, visualization, and machine learning.
+Here are the key utilities used in this project:

+- **NumPy**: A powerful library for numerical computing in Python.
+It provides support for large, multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays.

+- **Pandas**: A popular data manipulation and analysis library.
+It provides data structures like DataFrames for efficient data handling, along with a wide range of functions for data cleaning, transformation, and exploration.

+- **Seaborn**: A Python data visualization library based on Matplotlib.
+Seaborn provides a high-level interface for creating informative and visually appealing statistical graphics.

+- **WordCloud**: A library for generating word clouds from text data.
+Word clouds are visual representations of text, where the size of each word corresponds to its frequency or importance.

+- **Matplotlib**: A comprehensive plotting library in Python.
+Matplotlib allows you to create a wide variety of static, animated, and interactive visualizations.

+- **NLTK**: The Natural Language Toolkit (NLTK) is a library for working with human language data.
+It provides various tools and resources for tasks such as tokenization, stemming, lemmatization, part-of-speech tagging, and more.

+- **LogisticRegression**: A classifier model from the scikit-learn library.
+Logistic regression is a common algorithm used for binary classification tasks, where the goal is to predict one of two possible outcomes.

+- **TfidfVectorizer**: A feature extraction technique used to convert text data into numerical representations.
+The TfidfVectorizer calculates the Term Frequency-Inverse Document Frequency (TF-IDF) value for each word in the text, which helps to capture the importance of each word in the document.

+These utilities are essential for performing sentiment analysis, data visualization, and machine learning tasks within the Twitter Sentiment Analyzer Chrome Extension.

 ## Installation

 To install the Twitter Sentiment Analyzer Chrome Extension, follow these steps: